Configure data models for Splunk Enterprise Security

 A data model is accelerated through a scheduled summarization search process initiated on the search head.
 The summarization search runs on the indexers, searching newly indexed data while using the data model as a filter.
 The resulting matches are saved to disk alongside the index bucket for quick access.

-On Splunk platform 6.3 and later, up to two simultaneous summarization searches can run per data model, per indexer.
+On Splunk platform 9.0 and higher, up to three simultaneous summarization searches can run per data model, per index.
 For more information, see Parallel summarization in the Splunk Enterprise Capacity Planning Manual.
 To adjust parallel summarization settings on Splunk Cloud Platform, file a support ticket.

 Constrain data model searches to specific indexes